spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * RPC parameters holding references to loadable assets are able to be resolved without timing out.
 * NOTE: This gym can only be run manually (It requires tweaking settings and running in separate processes).
 * Pre-test steps:
+  * Generate schema
   * In the Unreal Editor's SpatialGDK runtime settings, set Replication->"Wait Time Before Processing Received RPC With Unresolved Refs" to 0
   * In Unreal's advanced play settings, set "Run Under One Process" to false
   * Set the number of players to 2
 * Testing :
   * Press play.
   * Two clients should connect, at least one outside of the editor process.
-  * Controlled character should turn green after 2 sec.
+  * Controlled character should turn yellow after 2 sec.
   * If characters turn red, the test has failed.
   * If there is a red text reading : "ERROR : Material already loaded on client, test is invalid", check that this only happens on the client launched from within the editor
   * Clients connected from a separate process, or running the test from a fresh editor instance should not display this error message.